pdidev/tutorial/README.md

 **Remark:** example with keywords: `share`, `release`, `expose`, `set and` event are given at given at the end of section "set_value" plugin in the documentation.

-In this exercice, we expose a random integer to %PDI at each iteration (`switch`).
+In this exercise, we expose a random integer to %PDI at each iteration (`switch`).
 This interger is used to enable or to disable the writting of the output.
 We want to start writting once this integer passes 50 and stop output when it's below 25.
 For this purpose, we introduce a auxililatory logical parameter `should_output` in `ex12.yml`.